 Want to go back and listen to past Equip Weekend sessions?
 Stream the “Equip Course Archive” podcast on Apple or Spotify.

 Our Fall 2022 Equip Weekend explored answers to questions regarding God and science issues.
-Participants attended four sessions taught by Dr. Mike Strauss to learn about modern scientific evidence for God, proposed naturalistic alternatives, a scientific approach to the biblical account of creation, the Big Bang, and evolution, and what we learn about God through science.
+Participants attended four sessions to learn about modern scientific evidence for God, proposed naturalistic alternatives, a scientific approach to the biblical account of creation, the Big Bang, and evolution, and what we learn about God through science.
+Taught by Dr. Mike Strauss.

 Address